HR 5171: Observational history

 HR 5171 was named by inclusion in the Harvard Revised catalogue, later published as the Bright Star Catalogue.
 It was the 5171th entry in the catalogue, listed with a visual magnitude of 6.23 and K-type spectral type.
 HR 5171 was catalogued as a double star in 1927.

 In 1956, HR 5171 was recorded at magnitude 6.4, spectral type G5p, and profoundly reddened.
 In 1966 Corben recorded it as magnitude 6.51 and spectral type G5p, and noted it as being variable.
 A 1969 catalogue records a visual magnitude of 5.85 and a spectral type of A7V, presumably a case of mistaken identity.
 In 1971, HR 5171 A was identified as a G8 hypergiant, reddened by over three magnitudes of interstellar extinction and also by half a magnitude of extinction from circumstellar material.
 In 1979 it was confirmed as one of the brightest known stars with an absolute visual magnitude (MV) of −9.2.
 The G8 spectral type was later adjusted to K0 0-Ia in the revised MK system, meeting the criteria of highly luminous supergiants.

 In 1973 HR 5171 was formally recognised as variable star V766 Centauri, based on Corben's 1966 catalogue.
 At the time it was considered a "cool S Doradus variable", a class including stars such as Rho Cassiopeiae that are now known as the yellow hypergiants.
 These variables are usually classified as semi-regular (SRd) due to variations which are sometimes well-defined, at other times nearly constant, and may show unpredictable fading.
 A detailed study showed variability in both brightness and spectral type with possible periods developing from 430 days to 494 days.
 Surface temperature was calculated to vary from nearly 5,000K to below 4,000K.

-In a 2014 paper, VLTI observations directly determined an unexpectedly large size for HR 5171 and revealed that it is a contact binary.
+In a 2014 paper, VLTI observations directly determined an unexpectedly large size for HR 5171.
+The observations show the star has an asymmetrical shape, which was attributed to a secondary star in a contact binary system.
 A shell of material around the star has also been directly imaged.
 In 2016, VLTI observations showed an even larger radius and an unexpectedly cool temperature for a K0 hypergiant.
 Further interferometry imaged the secondary star transiting the primary.
+In 2019, a study cast severe doubt in the nature of the system as a contact binary; they suggest the irregular shape of HR 5171A is due to pulsations and the extremely low surface gravity of the star.